-CCG can be paid from the first day of the academic year, provided that the student incurs childcare costs for the period from the beginning of the academic year.
+CCG can be paid from the first day of the academic year, including where this is prior to the first term start date, provided that the student incurs childcare costs during this period.

-An illustrative example of the payments of the CCG over the academic year is shown in the following table.
-In this example the first day of term is taken to be 1 October and assumes the student pays for childcare every week during the academic year, including those that fall before 1 October.
+An illustrative example of CCG payments over the academic year is shown in the following table.
+In this example the first day of the first term is taken to be 1 October and childcare costs are incurred in every week of the academic year, including those that fall before 1 October.